coderefinery/social-coding/content/social-coding.md

 Sharing code:
 - "I did all the ground work and they get to do the interesting science?"
 - Sharing code and encouraging *derivative work* may boost your academic impact.
+- But will your work be visible if it is used two levels deep down?

 ## Journal policies as motivation for sharing